 Question: Are Home Inspectors Liable in Ontario?

 Have you ever wondered: “Are Home Inspectors Liable in Ontario?”
-This question often pops up when a home inspection reveals significant issues or when problems arise after the purchase.
-In this article, we’ll explore the topic of home inspector liability, providing you with the insights you need for your next real estate adventure.
+This question often pops up when a home inspection reveals significant issues or when problems arise after your purchase.
+In this article, we will explore the topic of home inspector liability, providing you with the insights you need for your next real estate adventure.
+You will gain a clear understanding of what accountability means for these professionals.

 The Role of Home Inspectors

 It’s important to note that home inspectors are not fortune tellers.
-They can’t predict future problems, and they don’t guarantee that the components they inspect will continue to function properly.
-Their role is to provide an assessment based on the condition of the home at the time of the inspection.
+They cannot predict future problems, and they do not guarantee that the components they inspect will continue to function properly indefinitely.
+Their role is to provide an assessment based on the condition of the home at the exact time of the inspection.
+They perform a non-invasive visual inspection, meaning they do not tear down walls or dig up foundations.
+This distinction is crucial for setting realistic expectations for the inspection’s scope.

 Click here for more information about Orangeville real estate agents